arslan-charyyev/simple-media-converter/README.md

 </p>

 > [!NOTE]
+> This fork uses newer ffmpeg version (7.1.1) and
-> This fork adds support for 3gp video format
+> adds support for .3gp and .mov video files.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)